dnb-org/configurations/README.md

 ## DNB-Org/Configurations

-A collection of configurations for website development at DNB Org.
+A collection of configurations for project development at DNB Org.

 <!-- prettier-ignore -->
 | Package | Description |